fxoz/bot-mitigation-go/README.md

 One of my first projects in Go: A reverse proxy server that detects bots and automated browsers.
 Inspired by *Cloudflare*, [*Anubis*](https://github.com/TecharoHQ/anubis) and - to some extend - by the [*GrimAC* anti-cheat plugin](https://github.com/GrimAnticheat/Grim).

+With LLM scrapers gaining popularity, bot mitigation is more important than ever.
+This experimental project aims to provide a high-performance, scalable and easy-to-use solution for bot detection and mitigation.

 ## Features

 - Very quick, automated bot detection (JavaScript-based)